 - Earn credits over summer

 Have you been studying Law, Psychology or Criminology?
 Then you’re welcome to apply to the Forensic Psychology programme.
 Law students will be required to complete a series of pre-readings before the programme commences in order to be familiarised with the fundamental themes and concepts of Psychology.
-For the greater benefit of the students par-taking in this programme, AIM Overseas will endeavour to form an even mix of students across these 3 disciplines.
+For the greater benefit of the students par-taking in this programme, CISaustralia will endeavour to form an even mix of students across these three disciplines.